Jacob Bekenstein

-Jacob David Bekenstein (יעקב דוד בקנשטיין; May 1, 1947 – August 16, 2015) was an American and Israeli theoretical physicist who made fundamental contributions to the foundation of black hole thermodynamics and to other aspects of the connections between information and gravitation.
+Jacob David Bekenstein (יעקב דוד בקנשטיין; May 1, 1947 – August 16, 2015) was a Mexican-born American-Israeli theoretical physicist who made fundamental contributions to the foundation of black hole thermodynamics and to other aspects of the connections between information and gravitation.

-Biography
+Early life and education

 Jacob Bekenstein was born in Mexico City to Joseph and Esther (née Vladaslavotsky), Polish Jews who immigrated to Mexico.
 He moved to the United States during his early life, gaining U.S. citizenship in 1968.
 He was also a citizen of Israel.

 Bekenstein attended the Polytechnic Institute of Brooklyn, now known as the New York University Tandon School of Engineering, obtaining both an undergraduate degree and a Master of Science degree in 1969.
 He went on to receive a Doctor of Philosophy degree from Princeton University, working under the direction of John Archibald Wheeler, in 1972.

 Bekenstein had three children with his wife, Bilha.
 All three children, Yehonadav, Uriya and Rivka Bekenstein, became scientists.
 Bekenstein was known as a religious man and a believer, being quoted as saying: "I look at the world as a product of God, He set very specific laws and we delight in discovering them through scientific work."

 Scientific career

 By 1972, Bekenstein had published three influential papers about the black hole stellar phenomenon, postulating the no-hair theorem and presenting a theory on black hole thermodynamics.
 In the years to come, Bekenstein continued his exploration of black holes, publishing papers on their entropy and quantum mass.

 Bekenstein was a postdoctoral fellow at the University of Texas at Austin from 1972 to 1974.
 He then immigrated to Israel to lecture and teach at Ben-Gurion University in Beersheba.
 In 1978, he became a full professor and in 1983, head of the astrophysics department.

 In 1990, he became a professor at the Hebrew University of Jerusalem and was appointed head of its theoretical physics department three years later.
 He was elected to the Israel Academy of Sciences and Humanities in 1997.
 He was a visiting scholar at the Institute for Advanced Study in 2009 and 2010.

 In addition to lectures and residencies around the world, Bekenstein continued to serve as Polak professor of theoretical physics at the Hebrew University until his death at the age of 68, in Helsinki, Finland.
 He died unexpectedly on August 16, 2015, just months after receiving the American Physical Society's Einstein Prize "for his ground-breaking work on black hole entropy, which launched the field of black hole thermodynamics and transformed the long effort to unify quantum mechanics and gravitation".
+He died in Helsinki by falling down a flight of stairs, having refused to turn on the lights on a Shabbat.